newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third party sites are not government sponsored websites.
+As such, records results and availability may differ from official channels.

 What is the New York City Civil Court?